The crew of Apollo 13.

 Well, most American astronauts are civil servants, which is what the federal government calls its employees.
 As civil servants, they have to attend meetings, go to training sessions and write reports -- just like any other office worker.
 They do, however, possess some specialized skills unique to their trade.
 And they enjoy, albeit rarely, opportunities to travel and work in space.
 From that perspective, you might say astronauts are regular, ordinary government employees who get to travel extensively, both around the world and in space.

-But first, let's start with the basics -- what exactly is an astronaut?
+Before we wander into the details of astronaut work, let's start with the basics -- what exactly is an astronaut?